 Overall, doctors have a legal duty to provide a certain standard of care to their existing patients.
 This duty begins when they agree to treat a patient who has requested their services and ends when the patient has been discharged from the facility.
 The official stages of duty include attending, diagnosing, referring, treating, and instructing the patient.
 Standard of care refers to the care any other physician in the same field would reasonably provide to a patient in similar circumstances.

 If you find yourself in a situation where you believe you’ve been harmed because a doctor failed to obey the standard of care, you may have grounds for a personal injury case.
-Our Rockville attorneys can look into the matter for you.
+A Rockville medical malpractice attorney from our firm can look into the matter for you.

 When Negligent Doctors Harm Patients